 It’s a very interesting and fascinating concept that I always enjoy when it’s depicted on film, because it is so rich.
 It can apply to various themes and ideas, not only referring to trauma.
 And although the atmosphere is appropriately set to the point where one could smell the soil, it wouldn’t have worked if it wasn’t for Alice Krige and her powerful performance.
 Not only does her transition between soft and hard vocal tones add layers to her character, but her mannerisms as she develops a connection with nature change as it becomes more profound.
 At first, she’s strict and poised, but Veronica becomes looser and surer of herself later.
 She Will’s weakest aspect is its script, which feels like it needed more time to be polished, especially its second act.
 However, for the most part, Charlotte Colbert’s directorial debut is a fascinating revenge film and a folk horror-inspired portrait of a woman confronting her aggressor and learning that she isn’t alone in this pain and suffering.
 There are points where I thought it would become a total mess because of its initial layout, but it surprised me with how its conclusion came to be.

-She Will will open in select theaters and on demand on July 15, 2022.
+She Will opened in select theaters and on demand on July 15, 2022.